 Recurrent, progressive, or refractory high-grade gliomas

-This clinical trial studies the side effects and best dose of MK-3475 (pembrolizumab) and to see how well it works in treating younger patients with high-grade gliomas (brain tumors) or diffuse intrinsic pontine gliomas (brain stem tumors) that have come back, progressed, or have not responded to previous treatment.
-The immune system can attack tumors and suppress their growth, however many tumors are able to slow down or stop this immune response.
+This clinical trial studies the side effects and best dose of MK-3475 (pembrolizumab) and to see how well it works in treating younger patients with high-grade gliomas (brain tumors), diffuse intrinsic pontine gliomas (brain stem tumors), or hypermutated brain tumors that have come back, progressed or have not responded to previous treatment.
+The immune system can attack tumors and suppress their growth; however many tumors are able to slow down or stop this immune response.
 Monoclonal antibodies such as MK-3475 may help the immune system better target the tumor.
 MK-3475 will be given intravenously every three weeks.
 MK-3475 is experimental and has been tested in adults but not in children.

-- To establish the safety and describe adverse effects associated with administration of the adult recommended dose of MK-3475 (pembrolizumab) in children with recurrent, progressive or refractory non-brainstem high grade glioma (NB-HGG) and diffuse intrinsic pontine glioma (DIPG).
+- To establish the safety and describe adverse effects associated with administration of the adult recommended dose of MK-3475 (pembrolizumab) in children with recurrent, progressive or refractory non-brainstem high grade glioma (NB-HGG), diffuse intrinsic pontine glioma (DIPG) or hypermutated brain tumor

-- To estimate the sustained objective response rate, (CR+PR, sustained for at least 9 weeks) associated with MK-3475 (pembrolizumab) treatment for pediatric patients with recurrent, progressive or refractory NB-HGG or DIPG.
-This assessment will be done separately in two strata, NB-HGG and DIPG.
+- To estimate the sustained objective response rate, (CR+PR, sustained for at least 9 weeks) associated with MK-3475 (pembrolizumab) treatment for pediatric patients with recurrent, progressive or refractory NB-HGG, DIPG or hypermutated brain tumor.
+This assessment will be done separately in three strata.

 Inclusion criteria (among others):

-- Participant has received prior radiation therapy and/or chemotherapy and has recovered from the acute treatment related toxicities (defined as less than grade 1 if not defined in eligibility criteria) of all prior chemotherapy, immunotherapy or radiotherapy prior to entering this study.
+- Received prior radiation therapy and/or chemotherapy and has recovered from the acute treatment related toxicities (defined as less than grade 1 if not defined in eligibility criteria) of all prior chemotherapy, immunotherapy or radiotherapy prior to entering this study.
 Note: There is no upper limit to the number of prior therapies that are allowed.

-- Participant has not received myelosuppressive anticancer chemotherapy for at least three (3) weeks (6 weeks for nitrosurea or mitomycin-C) prior to enrollment.
+- No myelosuppressive anticancer chemotherapy for at least three 3 weeks (6 weeks for nitrosurea or mitomycin-C) prior to enrollment

-- Participant received last dose of investigational or biologic agent greater than or equal to seven (7) days prior to study enrollment.
+- Appropriate liver and kidney function Received last dose of investigational or biologic agent at least 7 days prior to study enrollment

 Exclusion criteria (among others):

-- Participant with active autoimmune disease or documented history of autoimmune disease/syndrome that requires ongoing systemic steroids or systemic immunosuppressive agents except participants with vitiligo or resolved asthma/atopy or participants with hypothyroidism stable on hormone replacement or Sjogren’s syndrome.
+- Active autoimmune disease or documented history of autoimmune disease/syndrome that requires ongoing systemic steroids or systemic immunosuppressive agents except participants with vitiligo or resolved asthma/atopy or participants with hypothyroidism stable on hormone replacement or Sjogren’s syndrome

-- Participant with history of or ongoing pneumonitis or significant interstitial lung disease.
+- History of or ongoing pneumonitis or significant interstitial lung disease

-- Participant known to have active Hepatitis B (HbsAg active) or Hepatitis C (HCV RNA-qualitative is detected).
+- Known active Hepatitis B (HbsAg active) or Hepatitis C (HCV RNA-qualitative is detected)

-- Participant has a history of severe hypersensitivity reaction to a monoclonal antibody.
+- History of severe hypersensitivity reaction to a monoclonal antibody

 For the current eligibility status of this clinical study, referring physicians must contact St. Jude Children's Research Hospital at 1-866-2ST-JUDE (1-866-278-5833).